milanvince/IT-Security-Project/Librenms-manual.md

 ```
 Note that we installed php.mod 7.0 because it is one Ubuntu 16.04, The 14.05 can handle php5-version.

-#### Open /etc/php/7.0/apache2/php.ini and search for date.timezone (If you opened with nano can search with "Ctrl + W")
+#### Open /etc/php/7.0/apache2/php.ini and search for 'date.timezone' (If you opened with nano can search with "Ctrl + W")
 ```
 nano /etc/php/7.0/apache2/php.ini
 Date.timezone (delete ; and set your time zone.
 Valid example is: Europe/Copenhagen)